TokenMarketNet/smart-contracts/docs/source/commands.rst

 Introduction
 ============

+``ico`` package provides tooling around deploying and managing token sales and related tasks.

-Here are listed command line commands.
+Here are listed some of the available command line commands.
+For full list see `setup.py <https://github.com/TokenMarketNet/ico/blob/master/setup.py#L61>`_ ``[console-scripts]`` section.

 All commands read `populus.json` file for the chain configuration from the current working directory.
 The chain configuration should set up a Web3 HTTP provider how command line command talks to an Ethereum node.
 The Ethereum node must have an address with ETH balance for the operations.
 For more information see :ref:`chain-configuration`.

+The most important command is :ref:`deploy-contracts` that allows scripted and orchestrated deployment of multiple related Ethereum smart contracts.

 .. _deploy-contracts:

 deploy-contracts
 ================

+Scripted deployment of multiple related Ethereum smart contracts.

 Help::